Women in the Workplace: Why Women Make Great Leaders & How to Retain Them

 Unfortunately, research suggests that these concerns among women are valid.
-Studies show that organizations expect women to be more qualified than men for the same positions; and that leadership opportunities for men often come with more resources (funding, supervisor support, team size) compared to women’s opportunities.
+Studies show that organizations expect women to be more qualified than men for the same positions, and that leadership opportunities for men often come with more resources (funding, supervisor support, team size) compared to women’s leadership opportunities.

 What’s more, women are more likely to get “glass cliff” positions — leadership opportunities that are high stakes, precarious, and have a high likelihood of failure.